folio-org/stripes-components/CHANGEMANAGEMENT.md

 ## Example scenario
 ### Moving Components
 We may see fit to move components from one core repo to another so to adequately support that component's dependencies.
-Say, for example, we're at version 3.0.10 and It's decided that we will move `<XReduxyExampleComponent>` (`<XREC>`) component to another core repo.
+Say, for example, we're at version 3.0.10 and It's decided that we will move `<XExampleComponent>` (`<XREC>`) component to another core repo.

 **Step 1:** We copy the component to its new home and merge those changes to the master of that repo.
 Changes are logged at the new repo.